 Letter Writing Works, Too.
 In today's fast-paced world, a personalized and stamped letter can work magic.
-Not everyone has email, so you may have some great potential donors who need to receive your letter in order to know what you are doing and support you.
+Not everyone has email, so you may have some great potential donors who need to receive your letter in order to know what contribute.
+This takes only a few minutes and is easy to do using social media.